Model Predictive Control for Aggressive Driving Over Uneven Terrain: Physics-Based Traversability Constraints

 \subsection{Dynamics Model with Residual Torque}

+Following our rationale, our modeling objective will be to derive a relationship between the geometry of the environment and the relevant forces.
+As a motivating thought experiment, consider a marble rolling down a track shaped like a downwards-facing parabola.
+Guided by gravity, the marble will adhere to the track without issue.
+Once the marble is pushed, it begins to lose its grip on the track.
+Pushed harder still, the marble will begin to lift away from the track until its trajectory is entirely separated.
+For our vehicle, we are concerned with \textit{any} wheel leaving the ground rather than the entire vehicle all at once.
+Thus, we are interested in constraining the rotational rate of the vehicle which is a tighter constraint on the state space.
+We proceed with the three-dimensional, rigid-body analogue of this thought experiment.

-We conduct analysis in an intermediate non-rotating frame with globally-fixed basis vectors and origin $P$ fixed to some point on the vehicle.
-The relevant forces include only gravity ($m\vec g$, with $m$ the mass of the vehicle) and wheel forces.
-To further simplify the computation and avoid complex tire models, let $\restorquep$ summarize the total ``residual'' torque about $P$ that completes our torque-balance model:
+We conduct analysis with respect to an intermediate non-rotating frame $\refframe{A}{P}$ with globally-fixed basis vectors and origin $P$ fixed to some point on the vehicle.

-where $\angacc$ is the angular acceleration, $\pos{G}{P}$ is the position of the vehicle's center-of-mass $G$ relative to $P$ and $\moi P$ is the moment of inertia tensor about $P$.
 Vectors are demarcated by bold symbols as opposed to unbolded scalars.
 The $\times$ operator is the cross product.
-Note that the inertial acceleration of the vehicle $\acc$ is necessary due to analysis within the non-inertial intermediate reference frame \cite{kasdin2011}.
-As we proceed, we vary our reference frame origin $P$ depending on the failure mode of interest.
-Additionally, $P$ will be selected such that lateral (friction) wheel forces have negligible torque contribution.
-Thus, $\restorquep$ will be directly related to the vertical (normal) wheel forces of primary interest.
+Let $\pos{G}{P}$ be the position of the vehicle's center-of-mass $G$ relative to $P$.
+The relevant torques on the vehicle include: gravity ($\pos{G}{P} \times m\vec g$, with $m$ the mass of the vehicle), inertial torque (simplified as $\pos{G}{P} \times \acc$), and torques due to wheel forces $\boldsymbol \tau_P$.
+This leads us to the following torque-balance model,

+where $\angacc$ is the angular acceleration and $\moi P$ is the moment of inertia tensor about $P$.
+What is $\restorquep$?
+In the following derivations, we will choose $P$ such that the frictional (lateral) wheel forces have negligible torque contribution about $P$.
+As a result, $\boldsymbol{\tau}_P$ becomes directly proportional to the normal forces at the wheels.
+As it is also technically possible for the path dynamics to demand \textit{negative} normal forces to satisfy the torque balance, we instead use the fictional ``residual'' torque $\restorquep$.
+As we proceed, we vary our reference frame origin $P$ (e.g. $P\coloneqq L$ or $P\coloneqq B$) depending on the failure mode of interest.